I Can't Stop Loving You (Though I Try): Phil Collins version

-"Can't Stop Loving You" was the lead single from English singer Phil Collins' solo album Testify, released in 2002.
-It also appears on Collins' 2004 album Love Songs: A Compilation...
+"Can't Stop Loving You" was the lead single from English singer Phil Collins' solo album Testify, released in late 2002.
+It also appeared on Collins' 2004 album Love Songs: A Compilation...
 Old and New.
-Although it received minor airplay, the song became Collins' eighth number-one Billboard adult contemporary hit.
-The song also reached the number ten on the Eurochart.
+Although it received minor airplay on mainstream U.S. Pop stations, the song became Collins' eighth number-one Billboard adult contemporary hit.
+The song also reached the Top 10 of the Eurochart.

 Collins originally recorded the song in 2000 for a love songs project, along with "The Least You Can Do", but both tracks were released on Testify instead.
 Collins' version has some minor changes in the lyrics and introduces a bridge after the second chorus.